-You’re writing a cover letter or a thank you letter.
-You mention a challenge and say: “This didn’t phase me because…” and then proceed to give your explanation.
-But wait, should you have said faze or phase?
+You’re writing a cover or thank you letter.
+You mention a challenge and say: “This didn’t phase me because…,” and then proceed to explain.

 Faze and Phase Are Homophones

 Homophones are words that sound the same but have different spellings and meanings.
-They can’t hurt you when you’re talking, but you must be hyper-aware of them when you write because spell checkers won’t catch your errors.
+They don’t hurt you when you’re talking, but you must be hyper-aware of them when you write because spell checkers won’t catch usage errors.

-While some readers will forgive you for errors that spell checkers don’t catch, others aren’t so reasonable.
+While some recruiters and hiring managers will forgive you for mistakes that spell checkers don’t catch, others aren’t so reasonable.

-In the example above, if your reader knows the difference between faze and phase, then you’ve just used the Mulligan your readers might or might not give you.
+In the example above, if your reader knows the difference between faze and phase, then you’ve just used the mulligan they might or might not give you.

 How People Misuse Phase and Faze